 Much has changed since our humble beginnings in 1874.
 One thing that hasn’t is our desire to constantly improve.
 So we combined forces with Protection 1 to further raise our standards for customer security and service.
-Together, we serve 8 million customers with more than 18,000 employees in over 200 locations in the United States and Canada.
+Together, we serve over 7 million customers with more than 18,000 employees in over 200 locations in the United States and Canada.

 Learn More About ADT

 ADT customers tell their stories about how ADT helped save their lives and homes.

 ADT Always Cares

 ADT is also committed to serving the communities where we live and work.